Venice also known as ‘La Serenissima’ to recall the glorious past of the city, over time never stopped fascinating visitors from all over the world.

 - Santa Croce

 The most touristic districts are San Marco, San Polo, Dorsoduro and Cannaregio.
-I suggest staying in one of these areas of Venice, so you’ll be close to most attractions.
+I suggest staying in one of these areas of Venice, to be close to most attractions.

 It’s good to know that San Marco is the central, but also the most expensive.